Advanced c interview questions and answers

 Output: 5 6 7

-This memory area is use to allocate memory dynamically.
-In c we can allocate the memory space dynamically by using function malloc and calloc.
-It always allocates memory in the heap area.
-Its size is variable and depends upon free space in the memory.
+The heap area is utilized for dynamic memory allocation.
+In C, memory space can be dynamically allocated using functions like malloc and calloc, and this allocation always takes place in the heap area.
+The size of the heap is variable and contingent upon the available free space in memory.

 Hide